Alfrancis Chua: Executive career

 Concurrent with Chua's assumption as team manager of Barangay Ginebra San Miguel, he was appointed as alternate PBA governor representing Ginebra San Miguel, Inc. (GSMI) in the PBA board.
 On July 17, 2015, The Philippine Star reported Chua's promotion to full-time PBA governor for GSMI and his appointment as sports director for San Miguel Corporation.

 In June 2015, Chua was elected as president of the Basketball Coaches Association of the Philippines (BCAP), succeeding Chito Narvasa.
 He was succeeded by Louie Gonzales in June 2019.

 In February 2018, Chua was appointed special assistant to the rector for sports development of his high school alma mater, Colegio de San Juan de Letran.

 Chua was awarded the Danny Floro Executive of the Year by the PBA Press Corps for the years 2018, 2021, and 2024.

 Gilas Pilipinas

 Chua appointed as team manager of the men's national team for the 2022 Asian Games.
 The team won the gold medal after 61 years (1962).
 On November 20, 2024, the SBP announced the appointment of Chua as program director and team manager for Gilas Pilipinas men's and youth teams.

 Commentary career

-In 1990s, Chua sometimes a guest analyst in PBA games coverage.
+In the 1990s, Chua was an occasional guest analyst in PBA games coverage.

+Personal life

+Chua married Jocelyn Penaloza with whom he have four children.
+He first met his eventual wife in high school.